Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 Motherhood

 Alongside writing, photographing and working as an educator, I spent many years as a full-time mother, raising my two children.
 I taught them to be fully bi-lingual, curious human beings, who grew up straddling cultures and distances through personal experience, conversations, and reading.
-I am proud to have taught them the importance of becoming conscientious, informed members of the wider human community, with a keen awareness that there is a whole world out there, beyond the conveniences, the challenges and the stories of their personal lives.
+I am proud to have taught them the importance of becoming conscientious, informed members of the wider human community, with a keen awareness that there is a whole world out there, beyond the conveniences, the challenges and the intimate stories of their personal lives.